CoderMan123/naruto-evolution/README.md

 ```

 2) Switch to preferred branch:
-   * `master`: This is the current release branch and automatically deploys to the public environment.
+   * `master`: This is the current release branch and automatically deploys to the beta testing environment.
-   * `develop`: This is the current development branch and automatically deploys to the testing environment.
+   * `develop`: This is the current development branch and automatically deploys to the alpha testing environment.

 ```sh
 git checkout <branch>